For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 22. Paula Scher: Works – Unit Editions

 This stunning monograph covers Paula’s early days in the music industry as an art director with CBS and Atlantic records; the launch of her first studio, Koppel & Scher; and her 25-year engagement with Pentagram.
-It also provides an up-to-date look at Paula’s idiosyncratic hand-painted maps, part of her prolific artistic practice that complements her still-growing graphic legacy.
+It also provides an up-to-date look at Paula’s idiosyncratic hand-painted maps, part of her prolific artistic practise that complements her still-growing graphic legacy.

 23. Can Graphic Design Save Your Life? by Lucienne Roberts